VMware

 Step 6 – Verify Connectivity and Functionality

-Once you’ve updated the vCenter Server IP address and made the necessary adjustments to your DNS settings and ESXi hosts, verify that your environment is functioning correctly:
+Once you’ve updated the vCenter Server IP address and made the necessary adjustments to your DNS settings and ESXi hosts, verify that everything is working correctly again:

 1. Log in to the vSphere Web Client using the new vCenter Server IP address.

-2. Ensure all ESXi hosts, virtual machines, and inventory objects are visible and accessible.
+2. Make sure all ESXi hosts, virtual machines, and inventory objects are visible and accessible.

 3. Verify that you can perform management tasks like creating and modifying virtual machines.